 What are the characteristics that keep coming up when you ask this question?
 Do you agree with these descriptions?
 Whatever the case may be, make sure that you write down how others describe you.

 Even if you don’t use these descriptors right away, over time you’ll start to weave these into the tapestry of your brand.

 Once you discover and identify your personal brand, you'll be ready to learn how to brand yourself.

-To help you in this self-discovery phase, here are a few questions you are going to want to ask yourself?
-Consider these questions, reflect on them and take your time in responding to them.
+To help you in this self-discovery phase, here are a few questions to ask yourself:

 - What are my biggest strengths?

 - What makes me unique?

 If these questions seem overwhelming, think about them in specific contexts.

 Consider them in relation to your current job.
 How does your answer change when you think about your family life?
 What are your answers as a student?
 How do your feelings today compare to how you would have answered ten years ago?

 While there may be some major differences depending on the context, you’ll probably see some similarities and patterns emerge.
 Look for the commonalities and let that frame the bigger picture.